idiazroncero/huesos/src/docs/05-mixins/color/background-contrast.md

 title: background-contrast($color, $include-typography)
 ---

-__Please note:__ this mixin is intended as a block-level override and, as such, is verbose and powerful.
-Before using this weapon, please check the rest of the color functions and mixins.
+__Bloat alert:__ this mixin is intended as a block-level override and, as such, is verbose and powerful.
+Please check the rest of the color functions and mixins before resorting to this.

 Given a `$color`, ensures that text and links are correctly contrasted against that background.